Siderno Group: Canada

 Giuseppe Coluccio, a member of the Coluccio clan, was arrested on August 7, 2008, outside a strip mall in Markham, Ontario, north of Toronto.
 He had been hiding in Canada for nearly three years under a false identity and was wanted for drug related offences, charges of Mafia association and extortion.
 He was extradited from Canada to Italy on August 19, 2008, and incarcerated under the strict Article 41-bis prison regime.
 Also from the Greater Toronto Area, Giuseppe's brother Antonio Coluccio (who had used the alias Giuseppe Scarfo in Canada) was one of 29 people named in arrest warrants in Italy in September 2014.
 Police said they were part of the Commisso 'ndrina ('Ndrangheta) crime family in Siderno.
 In July 2018, Coluccio was sentenced to 30 years in prison for corruption.
 His two brothers, Giuseppe and Salvatore, were already in prison in Italy on Mafia-related convictions.
+His father-in-law, Carmelo Bruzzese was deported to Italy from Canada in 2015.

 Cosimo Stalteri, considered to be a boss of one of 10 'Ndrangheta clans in Ontario, based in Toronto, Hamilton, Ottawa and London, and on the Camera di Controllo, died in 2011 of natural causes in Toronto at the age of 86.
-A retired Woodbridge businessman, he was credited with helping take the Calabrian Mafia in Toronto from a poor group of immigrants to a powerful criminal organization.
-Rocco Remo Commisso, brother of Cosimo Commisso, has also been named as high-ranking in Canadian police reports.
+Rocco Remo Commisso, nephew of Michele Racco, and brother of Cosimo Commisso, has also been named as high-ranking in Canadian police reports.

 In June 2018, Cosimo Ernesto Commisso ("Coco"), of Woodbridge, Ontario and an unrelated woman were shot and killed.
-According to sources contacted by the Toronto Star, "Commisso was related to Cosimo "The Quail" Commisso of Siderno, Italy, who has had relations in Ontario, is considered by police to be a "'Ndrangheta organized crime boss".
+According to sources contacted by the Toronto Star, "Commisso was related to Cosimo Commissio of Siderno, Italy, who has had relations in Ontario, is considered by police to be a "'Ndrangheta organized crime boss".
 The National Post reported that Cosimo Ernesto Commisso, while not a known criminal, "shares a name and family ties with a man who has for decades been reputed to be a Mafia leader in the Toronto area".
-The cousin of "The Quail", Antonio Commisso, was on the list of most wanted fugitives in Italy until his capture on June 28, 2005, in Woodbridge.
+The cousin of Cosimo, Antonio Commisso, was on the list of most wanted fugitives in Italy until his capture on June 28, 2005, in Woodbridge.

 By mid-2019, Police in Italy and in Canada were convinced that "the ’Ndrangheta’s Canadian presence has become so powerful and influential that the board north of Toronto has the authority to make decisions, not only in relation to Canada’s underworld, but also abroad, even back in Siderno".